Edu590/Edu590/README.md

 Welcome to my personal projects space!
 (Includes electronics and programming projects.
 Not just programming ones.)

+Nickname note: no, DADi is not pronounced like "daddy", and has absolutely nothing to do with that word, contrary to what everyone who comes across the name thinks xD.
+"590" has no meaning at all (random addition to the nickname in 2012).

 #### Here's a bit about me:

 I'm one of those people with old-gen CPUs from the last millenium (in my case, from the end of '99) - possibly a reason for not working so well, because weird glitches happen sometimes, like me putting decorations in wall outlets and powering the house down, or laying in a mooving walkway (hospital came next), or various other perfectly normal things.